basepom/maven-plugins/property-helper/README.md

 ## Configuration

-The plugin defines different elements that are combined to form properties:
+The plugin defines different fields that are combined to form properties:

-- `string` fields  - provides a string component
+- `string` fields  - provides a string field
-- `number` fields - provide a structured number component
+- `number` fields - provide a structured number field
-- `date` fields - provide a formatted date component
+- `date` fields - provide a formatted date field
-- `uuid` fields - provide a uuid value component
+- `uuid` fields - provide a uuid value field
-- `macro` fields - custom code to provide additional components
+- `macro` fields - custom code to provide specific fields

 Each field can be exported directly as a property or combined in a property group.

 A property group can be activated for release or snapshot builds and aggregates fields into a single property that gets exposed.

-Example:
+### Maven plugin configuration example

 ```xml
 <configuration>